sam-trg/blog-legacy/_pages/contact.md

 layout: post
 ---

-This is an contact page.
+This is a contact page.